Wyamio/Wyam.Web/Input/modules/image.md

     - ImageFilter.LoSatch
     - ImageFilter.Polaroid
     - ImageFilter.Sepia

+    These filter values map directly to filters provided by ImageProcessor library.
+You can see the output of these filters [here](http://imageprocessor.org/imageprocessor/imagefactory/filter/).

   - `Brigthen(short percentage)`

-    Brigthen image using percentage from 0 (no processing) to 100%.
+    Brigthen image using percentage from 0 (no processing) to 100.

   - `Darken(short percentage)`

-    Darken the iamge using percentage from 0 (no processing) to 100%.
+    Darken the image using percentage from 0 (no processing) to 100.

   - `SetOpacity(short percentage)`

-    Set opacity of the image from 0 to 100%.
+    Set opacity of the image from 0 to 100.

   - `SetHue (short degrees, bool rotate = false)`